Mugi the Cat: Creating music

 Mugi writes and records his music at home, including playing the piano, the xylophone, and the drums.
 The guitar parts are played by his friend Satoshi (新垣智), who can also frequently be seen in the short films used during the live shows.

-Mugi's music includes many different genres, like pop, rock, hip-hop, etc.

-Most songs are about a cat's view of the world.
+Mugi's music includes many different genres, like Pop, Rock, Hip-Hop, etc. Most songs are about a cat's view of the world.
 All songs are suitable for children, but not made for children.
 The lyrics are simple at first glance but meaningful when looking deeper and include many wordplays.
 Mugi is an advocate for kindness and peace, which is also reflected in his songs.

-The pose he often takes after finishing a song (see photo) is a tribute to the peace statue in Nagasaki Peace Park.

 Live performances

 During the live performances, Mugi sings and plays the Xylophone, sometimes also an Eisa drum.
 The rest of the music comes from the sound system.
 He uses a lot of homemade accessories to underline his songs and is also dancing to most of the songs.

-During the break in case of long concerts, homemade short films are played.

-After many concerts, Mugi takes the time to say hello to his fans, have photos taken, and give signatures.
+Homemade short films are played when there are breaks in lengthy concerts.
+He often goes on business trips from Okinawa to other prefectures, to play live concerts or attend events.
+After his concerts Mugi often greets fans, takes photos, and signs autographs.